maxint/kuaipan/README.md

 ```

-# Debug
+# Debug & Bug Report

+This fuse file system is far from perfect and may suck sometimes.
+Bug reports and any other contributions are welcomed.
 Logging is enabled by default.
+Additionally, run `kpfs` command with `-D` to enable debug logging for more internal information.
 The log file locates at `/tmp/kpfuse.log`.
-If you has any issue, please upload the log file as attachment.
+If you has any issue, please paste the log as well.

 # Local Cache